JakNJills/FCC-Mock-Survey/README.md

       ---- Add quote containers
         ---- Add different quotes for each screen view
-      ---- Added styling and empty divs to help align items
+      ---- Added styling and empty divs to help align items -- Finished with the submit button
+  -- Added styling for mobile and tablet view

 ### Built with